catgoose/chat-gypsy.nvim/README.md

 - [ ] Create templating for system prompts
 - [ ] When destroying layout, last window focused should be refocused
 - [ ] Check tokens before sending to model.
+- [ ] Responses should add to token count